Kentucky High School Athletic Association: Eligibility considerations

 As is standard for high school sports in the U.S., students are limited to four consecutive years of eligibility (grades 9–12), whether or not they participate in any sports during one or more of those years.
 In football and soccer, students are not allowed to play on the varsity until they are actually enrolled in the ninth grade, and wrestlers cannot compete until they have entered the seventh grade.
 In other sports, there is no grade restriction; for example, former NBA player O. J. Mayo first played on a high school varsity team as a seventh-grader at Rose Hill Christian School in Ashland, and current PGA Tour golfer JB Holmes first played on the golf team of Taylor County High School in Campbellsville while in the third grade.
 The eligibility "clock" for such students does not start until they enter ninth grade.

 Like all U.S. jurisdictions, Kentucky has an upper age limit for high school athletic participation.
 The KHSAA rule is that students must be under age 19 as of the July 31 preceding the current academic year.
 This particular rule is actually codified in Kentucky Revised Statutes § 156.270(2)(e).

-A student who is repeating a grade during high school for any reason is not allowed to compete during his or her second year at that grade level.
+Students who are repeating a grade during high school for any reason is not allowed to compete during their second year at that grade level.

 Homeschoolers are prohibited from joining any KHSAA-sanctioned team or participating in any KHSAA-sanctioned tournaments.
 However, KHSAA schools are now required by law to allow KHSAA teams to compete against teams composed of homeschoolers during regular season play.